It’s not easy, letting someone into your home. Because then they see the holes in the walls, the off-kilter frames, the cobwebs in the corner.

 “I swear, you’d think you’re a Rockefeller or something.
 I don’t know where you get it.
 Just a head’s up, girl – we’re poor!”

-“Very much so,” he says kindly.
+“Very much so,” he says shyly.

-"Thank you, Clint," I say, gratefully.
+"Thank you, Clint," I say gratefully.

 Oh, doesn’t he seem like the sweetest guy?
 Well, that's because this is a story.